Protecting children in humanitarian action

 Children pay the highest price of humanitarian crisis.
 Armed conflict, natural disasters and other emergencies expose millions of girls and boys to unthinkable forms of violence, exploitation, abuse and neglect.

 Through it all, children lose critical health, education and protection services.
-Their mental health and psychosocial needs are often neglected, with devastating long-term effects.
+Their mental health and psychosocial needs are often neglected, with consequences that can last a lifetime.

 Explosive weapons and remnants of war